 Curfew is renewed for 6 p.m. tonight in Lakewood and throughout L.A.
 County

-Mandated by the Los Angeles County Board of Supervisors, the countywide curfew, including in Lakewood, will run from 6 p.m.
-Monday until 6 a.m.
-Tuesday.
-Some cities that have seen more looting and disorder have decided to start the curfew earlier, such as at 4 p.m. in Long Beach.
+Mandated by the Los Angeles County Board of Supervisors, the countrywide curfew, including in Lakewood, will run from 6 p.m.
+Tuesday until 6 a.m.
+Wednesday.
+Some cities, such as Santa Monica, are starting their curfews earlier.
+Long Beach will start their curfew at 6 p.m.

 Under the curfew, residents must stay in their homes or on their property.
 Exceptions are made for residents seeking medical treatment or traveling to and from work.

-The City of Lakewood, in partnership with the Los Angeles County Sheriff’s Department, will remain vigilant and fully engaged Monday night, with a heavy Sheriff’s presence throughout the city, including in commercial areas.
+The City of Lakewood, in partnership with the Los Angeles County Sheriff’s Department, will remain vigilant and fully engaged Tuesday night.
+The National Guard will protect Lakewood Center mall again on Tuesday night so that Sheriff’s personnel can be freed up to be more mobile throughout the city and protect neighborhood shopping areas.

-On social media, many Lakewood residents gave thanks to Sheriff’s deputies for their long hours spent on Sunday responding quickly to the commercial looting, making numerous arrests, and keeping the damage to Lakewood businesses to a minimum.

-Here are some of the extra tools and actions the city has used to keep Lakewood as safe as possible.

-- Both the regular and reserve Lakewood Sky Knight helicopters have been flown to provide extra eyes in the sky for an extended period of time, and the helicopters were instrumental in making many arrests on Sunday.
+Both the regular and reserve Lakewood Sky Knight helicopters will be flown again tonight to provide extra eyes in the sky for an extended period of time.
+The helicopters were instrumental in making many arrests for looting on Sunday.

-- Lakewood’s city maintenance staff came out in force to board up stores and set up barricades, including heavy water barricades.

-- Lakewood’s civilian Public Safety Department is being fully utilized to provide valuable support and eyes on the ground.

 Like this: